 - Computer – Anything I need to do when I’m on the computer goes under this list.
 This is NOT blog related.
 This is personal computer needs.
 You can see how I use Trello for my blog here.

-- Inventory Needs – With growing children, I have to constantly be on the lookout for clothes, shoes, hats, scarves, etc. I keep a running list of clothing needs for each member of the family.
+- Clothes– With growing children, I have to constantly be on the lookout for clothes, shoes, hats, scarves, etc. I keep a running list of clothing needs for each member of the family.
 I also list any special outfits and household needs here that I want to be on the lookout for.

-Because I tend to put too much on my daily to-do list, I will first brain dump my “wish” to-do list.
-Then I go back and prioritize the list by labeling each item with a 1, 2, or 3.
-Anything that absolutely must be completed today gets a a one beside it.
-Something that would make my life easier tomorrow if I completed today gets a two.
-Everything else gets a three.
+I tend to put too much on my daily to-do list.
+If this happens and I really need to pare down, I go back and prioritize the list by labeling each item with a 1, 2, or 3.
+Anything that absolutely must be completed today gets a 1 beside it.
+Something that would make my life easier tomorrow if I completed today gets a 2.
+Everything else gets a 3.

-Then I look at all of my to-do’s with a one beside it and list them on a new sheet of paper in the order of importance.
-I do the same thing with the two’s and three’s.
+Then, I look at all of my to-do’s with a 1 beside it and list them in the order of importance.
+I do the same thing with the 2’s and 3’s.

 Once I have completed this short activity, I have a list that I can begin to work through in order of importance.
 Very simple!

 I don’t always do a prioritized to-do list because working my day out in a linear fashion isn’t always reasonable with our lifestyle.
 However, it is a helpful tip to keep in your hip pocket on those days you really need to prioritize and get things done.

 Implementing this simple to-do list and calendar system has helped me to be intentional and cultivate peace in my home for many years.

 Of course, I don’t always get it right, and some days I don’t create a to-do list for the day.
 I am human (and I don’t always like having a list to work, phew!).

 But having a system in place to keep track of our master calendar and to-do list allows me to trust that what matters most is getting done, and I’m living intentionally to the glory of God.